bertBruynooghe/homepage/README.md

 # stimulus-minimal
-pure javascript implementation of stimulus-like coding approach
+pure javascript implementation of stimulus-like coding paradigm

 ## Stimulus: is it worth the 45kB?